PinkNyx54/The-Omni-List/README.md

 - [Erai-Raws](https://www.erai-raws.info/) (*Signup Required*): Top-tier subbing group prioritizing consistency and quality across all releases with standardized formatting.
 - [Tokyo Toshokan](https://www.tokyotosho.info/?cat=1): Comprehensive source for Japanese content including anime, manga, music, and more with organized categories.
 - [Project Acgnx](https://share.acgnx.se/) (*Chinese*): Aggregates resources from Anime Garden, Jiying BT, and Youxia BT for comprehensive Asian content coverage.
+## Anime OSTs
+- [AnimeThemes](https://animethemes.moe/): A simple and consistent repository of anime opening and ending themes
+- [Karaoke Mugen](https://kara.moe/): A karaoke site and application for anime OSTs
+- [AnisongDB](https://anisongdb.com/): A massive database of Anime OSTs
+- [Aonsoku](https://www.squidify.org/): A Spotify-like website for Anime OSTs
+- [Animusic](https://animusic.moe/): A massive database of Anime OSTs and allows for browser play
+- [One Piece Tracklist](http://onepiecetracklist.com/#/1): A complete track list for One Piece
+- [Sitting on Clouds](https://www.sittingonclouds.net/): A massive collection of constantly updating Anime OSTs
+- [SUKIDESUOST](https://sukidesuost.info/): Download Japan Music with High Quality MP3/FLAC/Hi-res
+- [osanime](https://osanime.com/): An older-themed UI website with mp3 downloads
+- [SAKURA OST](https://www.sakuraost.com/): A massive collection of constantly updating Anime OSTs
+## Manga
+- [MangaDex](https://mangadex.org/): MangaDex is an online manga reader that caters to all languages
+- [Weeb Central](https://weebcentral.com/): A regularly updated fan site for manga releases
+- [BATOTO](https://battwo.com/v3x): BATO is a non-profit community-run comic-sharing platform created by comic fans for comic fans
+- [MangaFire](https://mangafire.to/home): A regularly updated fan site for manga releases
+- [MangaPark](https://mangapark.net/): A massive collection of community uploaded manga
+- [MangaKatana](https://mangakatana.com/): A massive collection of completed and ongoing manga
+- [Cubari Proxy](https://proxy.cubari.moe/#/): A massive collection of completed and ongoing manga
+- [MangaBuddy](https://mangabuddy.com/official): MangaBuddy is a promotion free manga website that permits clients to peruse and download large number of manga
+- [MangaHub](https://mangahub.io/): A massive collection of completed and ongoing manga
+### Manga Scans
+- [Assorted Scans](https://assortedscans.com/): This site functions as a scanlation aggregator of sorts for a selection of scanlation groups.
+- [Danke fürs Lesen](https://danke.moe/): A small collection of manga scans
+- [LHTranslation](https://lhtranslation.net/home/): A manga scanner site with around 100 scans and growing
+- [Tritinia Scans](https://tritinia.org/): A small collection of manga scans
+- [Asura Scans](https://asuracomic.net/): A massive collection of manga scans | One of the bigger names
+- [Flame Comics](https://flamecomics.xyz/): Flame Comics is a hub for manga, manhua, and manhwa enthusiasts to read, discuss, and share quality stories
+- [Void Scans](https://hivetoons.org/): A massive collection of manga scans
+- [Zero Scans](https://zscans.com/): A small collection of manga scans
+- [ManhuaPlus](https://manhuaplus.com/): A massive collection of manga scans
+- [Rizz Comic](https://rizzcomic.com/): A massive collection of manga scans
+## Light Novels
+- [Novel Updates](https://www.novelupdates.com/): Massive collection of light novel translations
+- [Baka-Tsuki](https://www.baka-tsuki.org/project/index.php?title=Main_page): Baka-Tsuki (BT) is a fan translation community that hosts translations for light novels in the Wiki format
+- [Nov Love](https://novlove.com/): A collection of hundreds of regularly updated light novel translations
+- [VyNovel](https://vynovel.com/): A collection of 15000+ light novel translations
+- [NovelBuddy](https://novelbuddy.com/home): A collection of 5000+ light novel translations
+- [Wuxiaworld](https://www.wuxiaworld.com/): A massive collection of Chinese-to-English light novel translations
+- [Ganba's DDL sheet](https://docs.google.com/spreadsheets/u/0/d/e/2PACX-1vSvd0SjjPYZKzhUwTYK2n2peZD_n6_wDmEKV3I37nuM-FnOtAU5xZkec35GabjrZ6olJTbr_CMXS6AH/pubhtml?pli=1): A Google Doc with about 100 officially translated light novels
+- [Elscione Official LNs](https://server.elscione.com/Officially%20Translated%20Light%20Novels/): A large database of translated light novels
+- [Just Light Novels](https://www.justlightnovels.com/): A collection of 1000+ light novel translations
+# Archives
+- [Desuarchive](https://desuarchive.org/): Desuarchive is an unofficial archive of certain boards of 4chan.org
+- [Internet Archive](https://archive.org/): Internet Archive is a non-profit library of millions of free texts, movies, software, music, websites, and more.
+- [Anna’s Archive](https://annas-archive.org/): The largest truly open library in human history
+- [Frutiger Aero Archive](https://frutigeraeroarchive.org/): A website dedicated to archiving wallpapers, music, videos, and other media from the Frutiger Aero aesthetic
+- [Micronational Banknote Museum](https://mnbanknotes.neocities.org/): A collection of micronational banknotes and the stories behind them
+- [Internet Based Ghosts](https://internetbasedghosts.neocities.org/): A small archive site created by a data hoarder and featuring some document and audio archives
+- [Betty's Graphics](https://bettysgraphics.neocities.org/): The largest hand-curated graphics archive on Neocities featuring nearly 17000 images
+- [The Denpa Archive V3](https://denpaarchive.neocities.org/): A small archive of denpa/psychological horror works
+- [Vila's Furry Archive](https://vilaa.neocities.org/): A small archive of furry art
+- [Smileys](https://freesmileyfacesde.neocities.org/): A small archive of animated smiley gifs
+- [Venus' Record Archiving](https://venusrecordarchiving.neocities.org/): A small archive of digitized vinyl records
+- [The Library of Dead and Abandoned Malls](https://deadmalls-library.neocities.org/): This site is dedicated to documenting and archiving all dead/abandoned malls within the United States
+- [Library of Congress](https://www.loc.gov/): The Library of Congress is the largest library in the world and is the main research arm of the U.S. Congress and the home of the U.S. Copyright Office.
+- [Archive-It](https://archive-it.org/): The leading service for preserving and accessing digital cultural heritage
+- [National Library of Medicine](https://collections.nlm.nih.gov/): Massive archive of digital content in the areas of bio medicine, health care, and the history of medicine
+- [National Archives](https://www.archives.gov/): The National Archives and Records Administration (NARA) is the United State's record keeper
+- [The Travel Film Archive](https://www.travelfilmarchive.com/): The Travel Film Archive is a collection of travelogues and educational and industrial films that show the world the way it was between 1900 and 1970
+- [Library and Archives Canada](https://www.canada.ca/en/library-archives.html): A massive archive of documents related to Canada and Canadians
 # Blogs
 ## Educational Blogs
 ### General Educational Blogs